dkaulukukui/Volcanic_Rock_Trainer/README.md

 This button will be running as a daemon upon start up and then call the main python script when pressed.

-There are two configuration files associated with this script:
+There are configuration files associated with this script:

-climbling_patterns.cfg - holds 5 climbming patters in text format space delineated. each new line starts a new pattern

-colors.cfg - holds the RGB color values for the above patterns.
+Each climbing pattern has its own configuration file with the following format:

+ROW(0-8) LED#(0-2) RED(0-255) GREEN(0-255) BLUE(0-255)

+The main file reads in this file into a list of lists which is then iterated through turning on each LED specified to the specified color.

+Multiple LEDS in each row can be lit